 I’ve spent time in classrooms during most of the years of my life.
 I attended kindergarten through high school in Helena, Arkansas.
 College brought me to the University of Dallas where I studied psychology and English and got certified to teach.
 I taught at Irving High School from 1982 until 1989 when I began graduate school at Texas Woman’s University.
-Years of volunteering in my son and daughter’s schools followed, including: leading Junior Great Books, Go Van Gogh, Art to Go, mentoring, and 12 years serving on the LISD Board of Trustees.
+Years of volunteering in my kids' schools followed, including leading Junior Great Books, Go Van Gogh, Art to Go, mentoring, and 12 years serving on the LISD Board of Trustees.
 I taught English IV and creative writing at McKinney North High School from 2008-2011.
-Last year I taught pre-AP 6th grade ELAR at SCIS.
-This year I am excited to teach our 6th grade GT ELAR classes.
-Please join me in being active in our schools.
-Public education flourishes with community involvement.
+2017-2018 was my first year at SCIS, teaching pre-AP 6th-grade ELAR.
+For the last two years I have taught SCIS 6th grade GT ELAR classes and am happy to return to that post again.

 My family moved to Fairview in 1998.
 My husband David and I spend time in our yard together every day enjoying the wonders of nature and often cooking over a wood fire.
 My adult children Reo and Cameron live in Dallas.
 Reo is a singer, musician, and songwriter.
 Cameron is a playwright, actor, painter, and comedy improv performer.

 Outside of school, I love to cook, take a long walk in my neighborhood almost every day, read books, plays, newspapers, and blogs, and write about life.
 I have written for the Dallas Morning News occasionally.
 Check out some of my columns: